Skip to main content

 I work within an Integrated Care System (ICS) / for an Integrated Care Board (ICB), can I order on behalf of trusts?

 Yes, you can order in the same way as a trust.
 Please ensure you notify the relevant personnel within the trust that you are ordering on behalf of them.
 You should mark-up clearly that the order is for multiple trusts and specify the ICS / ICB.
-In this instance, the Foundry team can confirm they recognise the order as being for multiple trusts to ensure that correct stock levels can be released.

 Delivery information